 An Announcement of the Grants Competition

-The Tennessee Disability Coalition (“Coalition”) is pleased to announce its request for Letters of Interest for the Spring 2020 grant cycle.
+The Tennessee Disability Coalition (“Coalition”) is pleased to announce its request for Letters of Interest for the Fall 2020 grant cycle.
 The Guidelines for Letters of Interest and Applications are now available on our website.
 These announcements are made on a semi-annual basis in the spring and fall of each year, depending upon the availability of funds.
 The request is disseminated broadly and is also available on the Coalition’s website, www.tndisability.org/small-grants-program.

 In keeping with the mission of the Coalition to help build a society that includes and values people with disabilities, the purpose of the grants is to build capacity in the disability community to serve individuals with disabilities and their families.
 In general, there is no funding available for one-time conferences.